 The Nisab for cash is equivalent to the value of gold or silver (whichever is less).
-Presently, the Nisab of silver is less, so Zakat on cash is calculated according to the Nisab of silver, which on June 30, 2011, was \$680.82.
-For calculating Zakat, the value of all Zakatable assets can be converted to a cash figure, and if the total value is more than the value of Nisab, then Zakat should be given.
+Presently, the Nisab of silver is less, so Zakat on cash is calculated according to the Nisab of silver, which on June 1, 2012, was \$564.28.
+For calculating Zakat, the value of all Zakatable assets can be converted to a cash figure, and if the total value is more than the value of Nisab throughout the year, then Zakat should be given.

-Other items which require paying Zakat include: Stocks, Mutual Funds, Stock Options, Employee Stock Purchase Plan, Business Merchandise Inventory, Private Companies, Corporations Partnerships, Retirement Plans (401K, IRA, etc.), Real Estate Investments in Property Owning Companies, Accounts Receivable, Profits from Investments, Trusts, Long-Term Insurance (Life Insurance), Lump Sum Payments in Terms of Compulsory Pension and Provident Funds, Severance Packages, Income Tax Refund, Buried Precious Metals or Minerals (Rikaz), Livestock (like Cows, Sheep, Camels), and Agricultural Produce.
+Other items which require paving Zakat include: Stocks, Mutual Funds, Stock Options, Employee Stock Purchase Plan, Business Merchandise Inventory, Private Companies, Corporations and Partnerships, Retirement Plans (401K, IRA, etc.), Real Estate Investments in Property Owning Companies, Accounts Receivable, Profits from Investments, Trusts, Lump Sum Payments in Terms of Compulsory Pension and Provident Funds, Severance Packages, Income Tax Refund, Buried Precious Metals or Minerals (Rikaz), Livestock (like Cows, Sheep, Camels), and Agricultural Produce.